Edwin Sutherland

 Edwin Hardin Sutherland (August 13, 1883 – October 11, 1950) was an American sociologist.
 He is considered one of the most influential criminologists of the 20th century.
 He was a sociologist of the symbolic interactionist school of thought and is best known for defining white-collar crime and differential association, a general theory of crime and delinquency.
 Sutherland earned his Ph.D. in sociology from the University of Chicago in 1913.
-In 1939 Edwin was the first who introduced White Collar Crime.

-Career

-Sutherland's historical importance rests upon his having introduced (in a 27 December 1939 speech to the American Sociological Association, titled The White Collar Criminal) the concept of white-collar crime, a concept which violated existing prejudices that aristocrats can do no wrong (which was famously expressed in the ancient legal view that a king could do no wrong).